docsifyjs/docsify/docs/markdown.md

 # Markdown configuration

-The Markdown parser is [marked](https://github.com/chjj/marked).
-You can customize how docsify renders your Markdown content to HTML.
-Support customize `renderer`.
+**docsify** uses [marked](https://github.com/chjj/marked) as its Markdown parser.
+You can customize how it renders your Markdown content to HTML by customizing `renderer`:

 ```js
 window.$docsify = {